PaulMeehlSchool/PaulMeehlSchool.github.io/_workshops/2025-04-14-criticism.md

 ### Registration

+<p style="color:Tomato;"> Due to a previous cancellation, this workshop is being repeated.
+Priority will be given to those who originally signed up.</p>

-To register for this workshop, please complete the following form by **May 12th**.
+To register for this workshop, please complete the following form by **November 7**.
 Note that your registration will be considered finalized only after receiving a confirmation email.
 The registration link will remain open after this date if spots are still available.

 [Registration Form](https://forms.office.com/Pages/ResponsePage.aspx?id=R_J9zM5gD0qddXBM9g78ZP_Kihp-VglPgWom9gajHXdUNFo1VUFHTjNTTkk0RzM5UVVHVjFYSDQxWS4u)